Antenatal Breastfeeding Preparation Class

 Why take the Lactation.ie breastfeeding workshop?

-My comprehensive, half-day breastfeeding preparation workshop aims to give you a better insight into the kinds of interventions and misconceptions that can make breastfeeding more difficult (so that you can avoid them) and the skills and practices that will support you in having the breastfeeding experience that you hope for.
+The comprehensive, half-day breastfeeding preparation workshop offered by Lactation.ie aims to give you a better insight into the kinds of interventions and misconceptions that can make breastfeeding more difficult (so that you can avoid them) and the skills and practices that will support you in having the breastfeeding experience that you hope for.

 The half-day, Breastfeeding Preparation workshop is uniquely offered in Galway by Lactation.ie.
 It is especially helpful for parents-to-be who are unable to attend the breastfeeding portion of the free antenatal class offered by UHG Maternity or those who would like to avail of a more comprehensive and dedicated breastfeeding class.